 Arrested for possession or trafficking of drugs in Sanford, FL, or Seminole County?
-Don’t worry, you have landed on the right place.
-Our Criminal Defense Attorneys have over 20 years of combined experience serving Sanford, Seminole County, and its adjacent areas, and successfully litigating all types of drug charges.
+Don’t worry, you have landed in the right place.
+Our Criminal Defense Attorneys have over 100 years of combined experience serving Sanford, Seminole County, and its adjacent areas, and successfully litigating all types of drug charges.
 You can give us a call now to set up a free consultation.

 What is considered drug possession?